Monodora hastipetala

-Monodora hastipetala is a species of plant in the family Annonaceae.
-It is native to Tanzania.
+Monodora hastipetala is a species of flowering plant in the family Annonaceae.
+It is a tree endemic to eastern Tanzania.
 Thomas Couvreur, the botanist who first formally described the species, named it after its spear (hasti- in Latin) shaped inner petals.

 Description

-It is a tree reaching 8 meters in height.
+It is a tree reaching 8 m in height.
 Its branches have lenticels.
-Its papery leaves are 10-12 by 3-4 centimeters and come to a point at their tips.
+Its papery leaves are 10-12 by 3-4 cm and come to a point at their tips.
 The leaves are smooth on their upper and lower surfaces.
 Its petioles are 2 millimeters long.
 Its pendulous flowers are solitary and axillary.
-Each flower is on a pedicel 17-10 millimeters long.
-Its flowers have 3 smooth sepals that are 6-7 by 3-4 millimeters with rounded tips.
+Each flower is on a pedicel 17–10 millimeters long.
+Its flowers have 3 smooth sepals that are 6–7 by 3–4 millimeters with rounded tips.
 Its 6 petals are arranged in two rows of 3.
-The white, narrow outer petals are 20-26 by 6-8 millimeters.
+The white, narrow outer petals are 20–26 by 6–8 millimeters.
 The outer petals are smooth and wavy.
-The inner petals are white with purple highlights, have a 4-5 millimeter long claw at their base and a 10-17 by 4-7 millimeter wide blade.
+The inner petals are white with purple highlights, have a 4–5 millimeter long claw at their base and a 10–17 by 4–7 millimeter wide blade.
 The inner petals are densely hairy on the inner surface of their base and less hairy on the outer surface.
-It has 40-50 stamens that are 0.6 millimeters long.
+It has 40–50 stamens that are 0.6 millimeters long.
 Its bumpy oval-shaped fruit are 30 millimeters long and 20 millimeters in diameter.
 Its light brown seeds are 10 by 7 millimeters.